Plantation History

 Today, the Annaberg Sugar Plantation is one of the most accessible and best-preserved plantations in the USVI.
 Managed by the National Park Service, the ruins are free to explore on your own, with interpretive signs leading the way and telling the story of the workers who lived and often perished there.

-The trail from the parking lot to the ruins is rather steep and rocky.
+The trail from the parking lot to the site is rather steep and rocky.
 But once you reach the site, the path is relatively flat and easy to walk.
-The view from Annaberg is spectacular, overlooking the cobalt waters of Leinster Bay and the mountain valleys of St. John.
+The view from the Annaberg sugar plantation ruins is spectacular, overlooking the cobalt waters of Leinster Bay and the mountain valleys of St. John.

-As you walk among the ruins, imagine the now-forested hills behind the factory remains planted with rows of tall sugarcane.
+As you walk among the remains of Annaberg, imagine the now-forested hills behind the factory remnants planted with rows of tall sugarcane.
 Water had to be hauled to the sugarcane plants by hand.
 During harvest time, workers spent up to 20 hours a day cutting the sugarcane and loading it onto carts drawn by donkeys that hauled it down to the sugar mill.

 You’ll also see the ruins of Annaberg’s stone windmill, which stood 40 feet tall.
 Wind-powered blades turned the rollers that crushed the sugarcane, with 10 workers processing up to 100 cartloads per day.
 The sugarcane had to be juiced within 24 hours of harvesting to prevent spoilage.